Petition in the works to challenge Select Board expansion

 At Town Meeting, Nicki Demakis, who created the original citizens petition to expand the board, stated a larger board could “leverage more perspectives and skills, enhancing the depth and breadth of decision making.”

-Demakis’ other arguments for expansion included increased collaboration between members, improved workflow and avoiding potential conflicts that could arise with a three member board.
+Demakis’ other arguments for expansion included increased collaboration between members, improved workflow and avoiding potential conflicts that could arise with a three-member board.

-However, during the July 17 meeting, Criscuolo questioned whether a larger board would create more scheduling difficulties rather than increase availability.
+However, during the July 17 meeting, Criscuolo also questioned whether a larger board would create more scheduling difficulties rather than increase availability.

 As part of the petition, Criscuolo and other proponents are looking to hold the Special Town Meeting on a Saturday in the hopes that more people will turn-out and are looking for there to be a private ballot rather than a hand count.

-He noted he didn’t create the petition just because he could but rather with the “purpose of winning.”
+He noted he didn’t create the petition just because he could but with the “purpose of winning.”